Ackeraa/todo.nvim/README.md

 ```
 ## Setup
 This plugin must be explicitly enabled by using `require("todo").setup{}`.
-You must pass the `file_path` to specify the where do you want to save of the to-do list.
+Pass the `file_path` to specify the where do you want to save of the to-do list.
 ```lua
 require("todo").setup {
     opts = {